dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 * Camera: Open app, enable location tags, so that all photos are geo-referenced with the coordinates they were taken at.
 This turns the camera into a generic data collection form (image, time, location).
-* Google Photos: open app, settings, auto-backup all photos in "high quality" (about 2MP) to Google Photos.
+* Google Photos: open app, settings, auto-backup all photos in reduced resolution ("storage saver", about 2MP) to Google Photos.
 * Google Play: Install ODK Collect.
 Add ODK Collect shortcut to home screen top left.
 * Settings > Software update > Download and install.
 Repeat until updated to latest.
 This step can take a while.
+Do this with multiple tablets at once.

 Device settings: